 They publish an environmental impact report.

-In recent years, it’s become a trend for businesses to use labels like “eco-friendly” and “organic” as a PR boost and branding exercise.
-This trend has diluted the value of many of these terms from over-use, creating a new challenge.
-Businesses that actually make an effort to implement more ethical practices have to prove they’re legitimate and show they aren’t “greenwashing.”
+In recent years, businesses have started using trendy labels like “eco-friendly” and “organic” as a PR boost and branding exercise.
+This trend has diluted the value of these terms from over-use.
+Now, businesses that actually make an effort to implement more ethical practices have to prove they’re legitimate and show they aren’t “greenwashing.”

-One way Patagonia rises above this kind of lip-service is by publishing an environmental impact report.
-Where many businesses would have focused exclusively on products (materials, sources, etc.), Patagonia’s report covers virtually every aspect of their business.
-By shining a spotlight on unexpected aspects of their business, like energy use and employee transportation, they show exactly how serious they are about reducing their impact.
-In addition to showcasing their commitment to the cause, this report invites visitors to compare Patagonia to others, discouraging them from switching to a less ethical competitor.
+One way Patagonia rises above this is by publishing an environmental impact report.
+Where many businesses would have focused on products in such a report, Patagonia’s report covers virtually every aspect of their business.
+By covering unexpected aspects of their business, like energy use and employee transportation, they that they’re serious about reducing their impact.
+The report also invites readers to compare Patagonia to others, discouraging them from switching to a less ethical competitor.

-In the online space, the effort required for the consumer to compare similar products is close to zero.
+When shopping online, the effort required to compare similar products is close to zero.
 It’s a good idea to jump on any chance you have to differentiate yourself from competitors.
-The narrative around a product can be just as much of a selling point as the product itself, so make sure you aren’t neglecting any opportunities to share that narrative.
+A strong brand story is as much of a selling point as the product itself, so make sure you’re making the most of yours.
 Your About Us page is an invaluable opportunity to tell your brand’s story, and win the battle for your customers’ hearts and minds.